£10.00 + VAT

 Warehouse operations present many extra hazards to workers compared to most workplaces so it is important that they receive appropriate warehouse safety training.
 For example, warehouse workers are at greater risk of injury from; slips & trips, heights, manual handling injuries, vehicles, falling objects, machinery, hazardous substances among others.

 As you might imagine the injury rate amongst warehouse staff is 3 times higher than the average across all industries!1

-This warehouse course is designed to provide a convenient way for employers to assigned and record appropriate training has been provided.
+This online Warehouse training course is designed to provide a convenient way for employers to assigned and record appropriate training has been provided.

 The objective is to reduce the risk to you and colleagues.

-- Various sources of hazards in a warehouse.
+- Understand the various sources of hazards in a warehouse

-- Safety measures to be followed while working in a warehouse environment
+- Know the safety measures to follow while working in a warehouse environment